Richard S. Bookbinder

 - 2017 recipient of the Washington College President’s Medal.

-- Member of the Maplewood (NJ) Community Band.
+- Member of the West Orange (NJ) Community Band.

-Member of US SIF, the American Council on Renewable Energy, and CERES, and a past member of the Board of Trustees of the Darrow School, New Lebanon, NY.
-Member of The Intentional Endowments Network and member of the Founders Circle of the Croatan Institute.
+Previously a member of US SIF, the American Council on Renewable Energy, and CERES, and a past member of the Board of Trustees of the Darrow School, New Lebanon, NY, and a past member of The Intentional Endowments Network and member of the Founders Circle of the Croatan Institute.

 Well thought out investment decision making requires in-depth knowledge of the financial markets along with rigorous quantitative and qualitative thinking.
-The program’s objectives give students the opportunity and skills to manage a real $1.2 million investment portfolio (Sept 2020 market value) and learn how the markets work and react to financial news and current events are the program’s objectives.
+The program’s objectives give students the opportunity and skills to manage a real $1.4 million investment portfolio (Sept 2022 market value) and learn how the financial markets work and react to financial news and current events.

-I formed the investment management firm Bookbinder Capital Management LLC and was actively involved in all aspects of fund management including portfolio allocation, manager research, and due diligence.
+I formed the investment management firm Bookbinder Capital Management LLC and was actively involved in all aspects of fund management.
 One of the Funds created, TerraVerde Capital Partners LP, was a multi manager infrastructure fund that focused on sustainability, clean tech, and renewable energy.
-Because of my interest and awareness of the issues of global warming, climate change, and impact on the financial markets, I have been in a unique position to incorporate sustainability into the Brown Advisory Fund program with our students who will be the next stewards of our planet.
+Because of my interest and awareness of the issues of global warming, climate change, and impact on the financial markets, I have been in a unique position to incorporate sustainability awareness into the Brown Advisory Fund program with our students who will be the next generation of stewards of our planet.

-While not on campus, I enjoy travel with my wife Arlene to exotic and interesting places, taking loads of pictures and processing them, scuba diving, and playing in a community band.
-And, playing with my one-year old grandson (his Dad, Jonathan, is a 2010 Washington College grad).
+While not on campus, I enjoy travel with my wife Arlene to exotic and interesting places, taking loads of pictures and then processing them, scuba diving, and playing in a community band.
+And, playing with my two grandsons (their Dad, Jonathan, is a 2010 Washington College grad).